Classic Cotswolds charm on the riverbank

 Eat & Drink

-The Swan at Bibury's brasserie restaurant serves modern European cuisine in an attractive setting with contemporary, farm-themed artworks and a rustic log wall.
+The Swan's brasserie restaurant serves modern European cuisine in an attractive setting with contemporary, farm-themed artworks and a rustic log wall.
 Start with confit of duck or goat's cheese souffle, followed perhaps by whole baked lemon sole with caper crushed potatoes or pork belly with apple mash and pak choi.
 De-lish desserts include honey and hazelnut tart.

 Full breakfast is served until 9.30am.
 The smoked Bibury trout with scrambled eggs is a must.